priyankatgit/easyreminder/README.md

 # easyreminder
 An application to set a reminder with one simple line.

-It is a cross platform application based on ElectronJS to setup quick reminder.
+It is cross platform desktop application based on ElectronJS to setup quick reminder.
 *Just press `ctrl+shift+r` and set a reminder with one simple line.*